christofmuc/JammerNetz/README.md

 "c:\Program Files (x86)\Inno Setup 6\ISCC.exe" Client\setup_client.iss
 ```

-This will create a fully functional installer as &lt;JammerNetzDir&gt;`Client\builds\Setup\jammernetz_setup.exe`.
+This will create a fully functional installer as `<JammerNetzDir>Client\builds\Setup\jammernetz_setup.exe`.
 Additionally, you can edit the Release exporter configuration in Projucer and remove the rem statement from the post-built command to have the installer created automatically with every release build.

 ## Cross-platform building Linux server on Windows 10 using Docker